 Q. Is there an API to create extras for Blocs?

-A. Yes, it’s currently in Alpha.
+A. Yes, it’s currently in Beta.
 You can find more info about the developer API here.

 Q. What kind of support do you offer Blocs customers?

-A. We offer in-app and online support as well as this online knowledge base.
+A. We offer online support as well as this online knowledge base.
 As we are a small independent company, we do not currently offer telephone support.